Scientific Name

 Description

 Rafflesia kerrii is a parasite of the wild grapes of the genus Tetrastigma, but only the flowers are visible.
-Small buds appear along the trunk and roots of the host, which after nine months, open the giant flowers.
+Small buds appear along the trunk and roots of the host, which, after nine months, open the giant flowers.
 After just one week, the flower dies.
-It seems to be flowering seasonally, as flowers are only reported during the dry season, from January to March, and more rarely till July.
+It seems to flower seasonally, as flowers are reported only during the dry season, from January to March, and more rarely until July.
 The red flowers are up to 3 feet (90 cm) and smell awfully of rotten meat to attract flies for pollination.

-The Rafflesia is in danger of extinction as the rainforest is burned and cleared for crop production and urban growth.
+Rafflesia is at risk of extinction as rainforests are burned and cleared for crop production and urban growth.
 The buds are also harvested and sold because locals believe they have medicinal properties if consumed.
-The plant has never been cultivated in captivity, and it only grows on the tetrastigma vine, so its survival is seriously threatened.
+The plant has never been cultivated in captivity and grows only on the tetrastigma vine, so its survival is seriously threatened.

 See more at Rafflesia: The World's Largest Bloom.